Question 1: What is a reunion group?

 - Each member in turn might share what they read which caused them to experience the "A-Ha phenomenon" ... about Jesus, or their brothers and sisters in the LORD or themselves.

-Fourth day pilgrims are encouraged to use this web page as a resource to finding a reunion group in your area.
+Fourth-day pilgrims are encouraged to use this web page as a resource to find a reunion group in your area.
 If a group is not available in your area, start a new reunion group.
 The "reunion group chairman" will assist you with this mission should you need help ... just contact Pastor Michelle Newton ... or call ...
 610-762-3257 ... we can then arrange a time and place to start a new group.

 Question 2: What is the purpose of a reunion group?